Nestle Sales Slump On Weak North America Demand For Frozen Food - UrduPoint

 He said Nestle was "working diligently with regulators in several countries where we operate" to "continue to assure absolute food safety and full conformity with local mineral water standards".

-On the baby food sugar issue the group rejected accusations from an NGO that it added sugar to products in developing countries that it sold sugar-free in European markets.
+On the baby food issue, Nestle denied accusations by NGO Public Eye that it was applying a "double standard" by selling products with high levels of added sugar in low-income countries but not in wealthier nations.

 "There is no double standard," the company said in a statement.
 "We apply the same nutrition, health and wellness principles everywhere."